Topic

 Four Claude-Design-adjacent repos entered the trending week with a combined 8,300+ stars.
 Huashu-design, open-codesign, awesome-claude-design, cc-design.
 Here is what is actually happening, and why the pattern matters.

 Codeburn is a terminal dashboard for tracking token spend across Claude Code and Cursor.
-It hit 3,400+ stars in its first week on GitHub.
 Here is what it shows, why people are reaching for it, and how it ties into the over-editing problem.

 Martin Fowler reframes AI-era debt into three layers - technical, cognitive, and intent.
 The third one is the one most teams are silently accumulating.
 Here is what it is and how to diagnose it.